blastbeng/spotisub/README.md

 * cd SpotToSubsonic
 * ./installdeps_script.sh
 * cp .env.sample .env and modify it with your keys from spotify dev dashboard
-* python run.py => To generate the .cache file, used by the docker compose file
 * docker compose build

 As Script: